SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

    .. function:: template <size_t N> BufferWriter & write(const char (&literal)[N])

       Write :arg:`literal` to the output treating it as a literal string.
 This means the size is computed by the compiler and the null terminated is discarded.
+If there is not enough space in the buffer no data is written.

+   .. function:: BufferWrite & write(char c)

+      Write the character :arg:`c` to the buffer.
+If there is no space in the buffer the character is not written.

    .. function:: size_t size() const